it-at-m/WC-Finder-Frontend/README.md

 This project is about creating an application for disabled people to find a suitable toilet.
 version: 0.1.0

+You can find the backend repo here: https://github.com/it-at-m/WC-Finder-Backend

 ## Available Scripts

 In the project directory, you can run: